Once Upon A Time...

 Profic vs. Fanfic

 Is it really a question of quality?
-Or of filters?
+Or of filters?by LJC

 Once upon a time, the editor of a line of popular and long-standing television tie-in novels was asked by an ardent fan what he believed the difference is between fan fiction and unpublished professional fiction.